uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

     system: source progressive_muscle_relaxation: Progressive relaxation ...

-    assistant: It is an exercise that provides a deeper state of relaxation by adding intentionally relaxing muscles throughout your body.
+    assistant: ¤:cite(["progressive_muscle_relaxation"]):¤ It is an exercise that provides a deeper state of relaxation by adding intentionally relaxing muscles throughout your body.
 Should I walk you trough it?
     ¤:display_image(progressive_relaxation.png):¤
-    ¤:cite(["progressive_muscle_relaxation"]):¤

     user: ok

-    assistant: First, find a comfortable position in a quiet place where you will not be disturbed.
-Do you know such a place? ¤:cite(["progressive_muscle_relaxation"]):¤
+    assistant: ¤:cite(["progressive_muscle_relaxation"]):¤ First, find a comfortable position in a quiet place where you will not be disturbed.
+Do you know such a place?

     user: yes!

-    assistant: Ok!
-First ... ¤:cite(["progressive_muscle_relaxation"]):¤
+    assistant: ¤:cite(["progressive_muscle_relaxation"]):¤ Ok!
+First ...

     ... guiding user ...

     user: Can mindfullness mediation be effective for insomnia?

-    assistant: I'm sorry, but I am unable to find a source which can answer that question.
-To ensure ... ¤:cite(no_facts):¤
+    assistant: ¤:cite(unsupported_claim):¤ I'm sorry, but I am unable to find a source which can answer that question.
+To ensure ...

 # Redirecting the user
 If the user asks about things outside the information in the provided sources,